Roomify/docs/roomify_accommodations/content/new-content.rst

 Location
 ========

-Adding a location to your site is an easy process and will allow you to highlight some of the points of interest in a specific area, mark the closest points of departure .
+Adding a location to your site is an easy process and will allow you to highlight some of the points of interest in a specific area and mark the closest points of departure.

 .. image:: images/add_location.png
    :width: 700 px